 \begin{question} Let $G$ be a finite non-abelian simple group.
 Let $\Omega$ be a non-trivial twist for $\Co G$ arising from a $2$-cocycle on an abelian subgroup of $G$.
 Can $(\Co G)_{\Omega}$ admit a Hopf order over a number ring? \end{question}

 The results obtained so far in \cite{CCM} and \cite[Theorem 3.3]{CM3} support a negative answer.
-In this final section, we provide one more instance of partial negative answer through $\PSL_{2n+1}(q)$.
-The strategy of proof deployed here is different to that in \cite{CCM} and \cite[Theorem 3.3]{CM3}.
+In this final section, we provide one more instance of a partial negative answer through $\PSL_{2n+1}(q)$.
+The strategy of proof deployed here differs from that in \cite{CCM} and \cite[Theorem 3.3]{CM3}.
 Here, we embed $H_{q,n}$ in a twist of $K \PSL_{2n+1}(q)$ and exploit the concrete form of the unique Hopf order of $H_{q,n}$.
-Comparing with \cite[Theorem 6.3]{CCM}, notice that the following proof is constructive and does not rely neither on the classification of the finite simple groups nor on the one of the minimal simple groups.
+Compared with \cite[Theorem 6.3]{CCM}, we note that the following proof is constructive and does not rely either on the classification of the finite simple groups or on that of the minimal simple groups.

 \begin{theorem} Let $K$ be a number field with ring of integers $R$.
 Let $p$ be a prime number and $q=p^m$ with $m \geq 1$.
 Assume that $K$ contains a primitive $p$th root of unity $\zeta$.
 There exists a twist $J$ for the group algebra $K \PSL_{2n+1}(q)$, arising from a $2$-cocycle on an abelian subgroup, such that $(K \PSL_{2n+1}(q))_J$ does not admit a Hopf order over $R$. \end{theorem}